brightsole/solosis-sst/README.md

 run the command `make test`

 ## TODOS
-1. test setups are all pretty broken after the move to SST
+1. add the damn tests
-2. load `.env` credits, and solve a way to have them stored in the `config` object instead of **only on drew's machine**
+1. load `.env` credits, and solve a way to have them stored in the `config` object instead of **only on drew's machine**
+1. load the url into a config that we can read in the federation gateway